rlannon/SINx86/docs/Construction.md

         r: 50,
     };

 This is because a `construct` _statement_ acts as a regular assignment if the data was already initialized; it does not create a new object.
 A `construct` _expression_ will create a new, anonymous object.
+In both cases, the compiler will utilize the address of the existing object and construct the object in its place.

 ### The `default` keyword